 While diet soft drinks are safe, they are far from nutritious.
 In addition to diet soda, the ADA recommends water, unsweetened iced or hot tea, and sparkling or infused water.
 Even milk and 100 percent fruit juices, although they contain carbohydrates, can be wise choices when you consider the nutrients they provide.
-Be sure to limit fruit juices due to their high sugar content.
+Be sure to limit fruit juices due to their high natural sugar content.

 Carbonated colas also pose some risk.
 A 2000 study published in Archives of Pediatrics and Adolescent Medicine investigated the risks of colas in youth.
 The study found that drinking carbonated beverages was strongly associated with bone fractures in teenage girls.
 Although the same was not shown for boys, the study did raise concerns about long-term negative impacts of carbonated colas.

 Diet sodas may also create issues specifically for people with diabetes.
 A study published in Nature showed that, in mice, artificial sweeteners can lead to a spike in insulin.

 In the experiment, researchers discovered that artificial sweeteners can trigger sweet receptors in the stomach.
 This leads to an increase in insulin and lowered blood sugar.
 The stomach was essentially treating the artificial sweetener like real sugar, causing a spike in insulin.
 Researchers found this concerning but also said the spike in insulin wouldn’t likely cause clinical hypoglycemia, a risk for people on certain diabetes medications.

 Aspartame is one of the most common artificial sweeteners.
 Brand examples include NutraSweet and Equal.
-Even if a product advertises itself as “sugar-free,” it likely contains a sweetener like aspartame.
 Aspartame is a low-calorie sweetener that is 180 times sweeter than sugar and often used as a sugar substitute.
 Aspartame contains no calories or carbohydrates.